-Saying ‘no’ is difficult because it feels like turning down an opportunity.
-At the same time, there’s a fear that if you say ‘no’ too often, people are going to hate you and to stop asking for you.
+Saying “no” is difficult because it feels like turning down an opportunity.
+At the same time, there’s a fear that if you say “no” too often, people will despise you and stop requesting you.

-Even if you feel guilty saying no, it’s a good thing for your own health.
+Even if you feel guilty saying no, it is beneficial to your health.
 If you’re going to keep saying yes, then you’ll end up stressed with a lot of things on your plate.
 And that is not a good thing, especially for your mental health.

 As a blogger, I tend to check my email more than twice a day.
 There’s a sense of urgency that can send you scrolling through your inbox dozens of times during a working day.

 If you check your email at the beginning of your day and respond only to what you really have to respond to, you’ll enjoy much higher productivity during the workday.
 This can have the added benefit of shortening your workday in the long run.

 I try to limit myself to checking email twice a day, and when I check it, I clear it out all the way to the bottom of my inbox.
 Like, zero.
 This is really good for my mental health.

 It’s not a secret anymore that we’re so addicted to social media.
 Some of us use social media as an essential tool for marketing strategy, so it isn’t something that can be ignored.
 But there is an effective way to take control of your social media workload.

 Notifications are designed to distract you, to take you away from what you’re doing.
 You can turn off notifications and still maintain a social media schedule that is ongoing throughout the day.
 And personal social media during work hours should be avoided.

 Have someone who really understands you and blogging